wehlutyk/thesis/content/3-gistr-4-results.md

 Light shades are the 95% confidence intervals, computed by considering each transformation as an independent event.
 </div>

-Finally, we examine the dependence of operation chunk size on the position it appears in an utterance.
+Finally, we examine the dependence of operation chunk size on its position in an utterance.
 Our manual exploration of lineage plots did not hint to any effect at this level, but the question now appears legitimate: since subjects delete words more often towards the end of the utterances, it might be that those deletions are also longer if they correspond to larger portions of the utterances being forgotten.
 @Fig:gistr-chunk-size shows the dependence of chunk size on position in the utterance, for deletions, insertions and replacements, both overall and for binned parent length.